Agent Orange and Cancer

 IARC has not rated Agent Orange itself, but it classifies the phenoxy herbicides, including 2,4-D and 2,4,5-T, as “possibly carcinogenic to humans.”
 It lists 2,3,7,8-TCDD (dioxin) as “known to be carcinogenic to humans.”

 The US Environmental Protection Agency (EPA) maintains the Integrated Risk Information System (IRIS), an electronic database that has information on human health effects from exposure to substances in the environment.
 The EPA is now reviewing whether 2,3,7,8-TCDD (dioxin) is carcinogenic to humans.

-(For more information on the classification systems used by the NTP, IARC, and EPA, see our document, Known and Probable Human Carcinogens.)
+(For more information on the classification systems used by the NTP, IARC, and EPA, see Known and Probable Human Carcinogens.)